brandiegriffin83/ITAI-4370-Course-Portfolio/README.md

 Welcome to my ITAI 4370 Course Portfolio.

-This portfolio documents my learning journey throughout the AI for 5G/6G Communications and Open RAN course at Houston Community College.
-Throughout this course, I explored how artificial intelligence is transforming modern telecommunications through technologies such as 5G, Open RAN, machine learning, edge computing, cybersecurity, and intelligent network optimization.
+This portfolio documents my learning journey throughout ITAI 4370: AI for 5G/6G Communications and Open RAN at Houston City College.
+Throughout the semester, I explored how Artificial Intelligence is transforming modern telecommunications through technologies such as 5G, Open RAN, machine learning, edge computing, cybersecurity, and intelligent network optimization.

 The portfolio highlights my assignments, laboratory exercises, projects, reflections, and technical skills developed throughout the semester.
 It demonstrates my progression from understanding basic telecommunications concepts to applying artificial intelligence techniques to solve real-world networking problems.